andithemudkip/qgml/README.md

 * `"rgba(0, 25, 125, 0.5)"`
 * `"rgba(0,0,0,0)"`
 * `"red"`, `"blue"`, `"lightblue"`, etc.
-* if color is omitted or set to `false` the rectangle will be transparent
+* if color is omitted or set to `false` the text or actor will be transparent (unless it has a sprite or animator)

 #### style